A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 The defense of the ACA in Texas v.
 Azar was led by attorneys general from Democratic-led states, since the federal government, led by the Trump administration, mostly declined to defend the ACA.
 That changed soon after President Biden took office, with the DOJ officially reversing the previous administration’s position on the case, but there were no more arguments or filings due in the case at that point, and all that was left was for the Court to issue its ruling.

-Although the ACA was upheld by the Supreme Court in 2012 and 2015, the makeup of the Court is different now, as it includes three Trump appointees.
-Nevertheless, the court’s support for upholding the ACA has grown stronger with each challenge: Despite the fact that the court is more conservative than it was a decade ago, the 2021 ruling was 7-2, whereas the 2012 ruling to uphold the ACA had been a 5-4 vote, and the 2015 ruling was a 6-3 vote (the arguments and merits of the various cases also differed).
+Although the ACA was upheld by the Supreme Court in 2012 and 2015, the makeup of the Court was different in 2020/2021, as it included three Trump appointees.
+Nevertheless, the court’s support for upholding the ACA grew stronger with each challenge: Despite the fact that the court was more conservative than it had been a decade earlier, the 2021 ruling was 7-2, whereas the 2012 ruling to uphold the ACA had been a 5-4 vote, and the 2015 ruling was a 6-3 vote (the arguments and merits of the various cases also differed).

-Ironically, some of the original plaintiff states have been working to implement laws and regulations to protect their citizens from a potential overturn of the ACA — despite the fact that they were simultaneously working to overturn the ACA.
-But without the ACA’s federal funding, including funding for premium subsidies and Medicaid expansion, few states would have been able to replicate the ACA’s level of coverage and affordability.
+Ironically, some of the original plaintiff states had been working to implement laws and regulations to protect their citizens from a potential overturn of the ACA — despite the fact that they were simultaneously working to overturn the ACA.
+But without the ACA’s federal funding, including funding for premium subsidies and Medicaid expansion, few — if any — states would have been able to replicate the ACA’s level of coverage and affordability.